Noam-Alum/AutoPilot/README.md

     ```

 * **Run_Lines:**
   - When running the script, run the following lines.
-(Try each line small, for big shell access consider creating a plugin)
+(Try to keep each line small, for big shell access consider creating a plugin)
   - Values: Anything
   - Example:
     ```yaml